IPESE/REHO/documentation/sections/Appendix.rst

 +++++++++++++++++

 In REHO, most of the model parameters can be given through additional files.
-However, there are default values already implemented in the model, which are attended to be reported in this appendix.
+However, there are default values already implemented in the model.
+This appendix attempts to report them.

 Units
 ======